Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Portas do Sol is one of Lisbon’s most popular viewpoints – it’s also very central and easy to reach

-One of our favorite viewpoints in Lisbon is the Miradouro das Portas do Sol – you have a really great view of the beautiful red roofs of Alfama and the Tagus.
+One of our favorite viewpoints in Lisbon is Miradouro das Portas do Sol.
+From here, you get a fantastic view of the red rooftops of Alfama and the Tagus River.

-If you like bustling areas, this is the place to be: street musicians, small food stalls and loads of people in a vacation mood – simply great.
+If you enjoy lively spots, this is the place to be: street musicians, small food stalls, and plenty of visitors soaking up the atmosphere.

-Grab a seat and a cherry liqueur and you’re ready for sunset at the Miradouro das Portas do Sol.
+Grab a seat and a cherry liqueur, and you’re all set for sunset at Portas do Sol.

 How to get to Miradouro das Portas do Sol

-The stop Lg.
-Portas Sol is reached by Lisbon’s popular tram line 28E.
+You can reach the Lg.
+Portas Sol stop with Lisbon’s famous tram line 28E.

 Directions